 03 of 06

 The BVI is the New Year's Eve capital of the Caribbean.
 This famous boating destination marks the new year with impromptu New Year's "boat-hopping" parties and stops at the many beach bars that dot the islands, such as the Bitter End Yacht Club.
 Various restaurants and bars hold "Old Year's" celebrations on New Year's Eve, with partying till dawn a part of the tradition.
-The original and most famous is held at Foxy's Tamarind Bar & Grille on Jost Van Dyke -- a 48-hour-long party with live music, dancing, dining and imbibing.
+The original and most famous is held at Foxy's Bar and Restaurant on Jost Van Dyke—a 48-hour-long party with live music, dancing, dining, and imbibing.
 The Trellis Bay New Year's Eve Festival starts at noon on New Year's Eve and features fireworks, reggae, and boat-hopping in a family-friendly atmosphere.

 04 of 06